Blue jay: Behavior

 The blue jay is a noisy, bold, and aggressive passerine.
 It is a moderately slow flier (roughly 32–40 kph) when unprovoked.
 It flies with body and tail held level, with slow wing beats.

 Its slow flying speeds make this species easy prey for hawks and owls when it flies in open areas.
 Virtually all the raptorial birds sympatric in distribution with the blue jay may prey upon it, especially swift bird-hunting specialists such as the Accipiter hawks.
 Diverse predators may prey on jay eggs and young up to their fledgling stage, including tree squirrels, snakes, cats, crows, raccoons, opossums, other jays and possibly many of the same birds of prey who attack adults.

 The blue jay can be beneficial to other bird species, as it may chase predatory birds, such as hawks and owls, and will scream if it sees a predator within its territory.
 It has also been known to sound an alarm call when hawks or other dangers are near, and smaller birds often recognize this call and hide themselves away accordingly.
-It may occasionally impersonate the calls of raptors, especially those of the red-tailed and red-shouldered hawks, possibly to test if a hawk is in the vicinity, though also possibly to scare off other birds that may compete for food sources.
+It may occasionally impersonate the calls of raptors, especially those of the red-tailed and red-shouldered hawks, possibly to test whether a hawk is in the vicinity, though also possibly to scare off other birds that may compete for food sources.
 It may also be aggressive towards humans who come close to its nest, and if an owl roosts near the nest during the daytime the blue jay mobs it until it takes a new roost.
 However, blue jays have also been known to attack or kill other smaller birds, and foliage-roosting bat species such as Eastern red bats.
 Jays are very territorial birds, and they will chase others from a feeder for an easier meal.
 Additionally, the blue jay may raid other birds' nests, stealing eggs, chicks, and nests.
 However, this may not be as common as is typically thought, as only 1% of food matter in one study was bird material.
 Despite this, other passerines may still mob jays who come within their breeding territories.

 When a blue jay is agitated or angry, the blue crest atop its head will rise.
 It will lower when the bird is relaxed or calm.

 Blue jays, like other corvids, are highly curious and are considered intelligent birds.
-Young individuals playfully snatch brightly coloured or reflective objects, such as bottle caps or pieces of aluminum foil, and carry them around until they lose interest.
-While not confirmed to have engaged in tool use in the wild, blue jays in captivity have been observed using strips of newspaper as tools to obtain food, while captive fledglings have been observed attempting to open the doors of their cages.
+Young individuals playfully snatch brightly colored or reflective objects, such as bottle caps or pieces of aluminum foil, and carry them around until they lose interest.
+Blue jays are confirmed to have engaged in tool use both in captivity and in the wild.
+Blue jays in captivity have been observed using strips of newspaper as tools to obtain food, while captive fledglings have been observed attempting to open the doors of their cages.
+A wild blue jay was observed using a piece of bark to aid in catching a spider.